When you hear “marquee,” what comes to the mind’s eye?

 The owner was receptive to my input, indicated that she had never received any feedback before, and stressed that neither of those views is what she intended to communicate.
-If she polls some adults, as I suggested to her, she may well find that what she means and what others perceives are vastly different.
+If she polls some adults, as I suggested to her, she may well find that what she means and what others perceive are vastly different.

 When I solicited reactions from about 10 of my adult friends—all, like me, parents—one response fairly captured the bulk of the collective sentiment: